- How will the Research Data Centres benefit Canadians?

 What is being done to assure confidentiality and security of data?

 The university-based centres are, essentially, extensions of Statistics Canada offices, with a full-time Statistics Canada employee at each site to screen the results that will be released and ensure compliance with confidentiality policies and procedures.
-The centres operate under the same security provisions as any other Statistics Canada offices, including the use of physical access controls and stand-alone computer network with no links outside Statistics Canada.
+The centres operate under the same security provisions as any other Statistics Canada offices, including the use of physical access controls and stand-alone computer network linked only to Statistics Canada.

 Why were the RDCs established at universities?

 The establishment of the Research Data Centres (RDCs) is part of an initiative to help strengthen the country's social research capacity and to support the policy research community.

 Statistics Canada has developed a number of major surveys that offer a rich source of information for analyzing social issues.
 However, one of the difficulties has been to find a way to produce public-use microdata files that contain sufficient detail for researchers, while safeguarding the privacy of respondents.
 This issue has probably reduced the amount of analysis being conducted by the broader policy research community.
 In addition, a task force reported to Statistics Canada and the Social Sciences and Humanities Research Council (SSHRC) in January 1998 that there were further barriers to producing policy-relevant research in this country: